tjbergstrom/breaking-captchas/breaking text captchas/readme.md

 <br>

-It also appears that, moving forward, you need to process the images better to extract the text:
+It also appears that you need to process the images better to extract the text:

-(the four squares on the right are not just a close up, they are the extracted images created by finding contours, and the model trains with them)
+(the four squares on the right are the extracted images created by finding contours, and the model trains with them)

 ![alt text](https://raw.githubusercontent.com/tjbergstrom/Breaking-Captchas/master/breaking%20text%20captchas/assets/screenrecord2.gif)